Gopher Tortoise Commensals

 Gopher frogs were delisted in Florida in 2017; however, this species remains part of the Imperiled Species Management Plan to provide guidance for monitoring and conservation to ensure their continued survival.
 Gopher frogs are listed under Florida Administrative Code Chapter 68A-26, rules Relating to Amphibians, and have prohibitions on take, transport, sale, and possession.
 Gopher frogs encountered during tortoise relocation activities may be released to suitable on-site habitat in accordance with the Gopher Tortoise Permitting Guidelines and Gopher Frog Species Conservation Measures and Permitting Guidelines.

 The Florida mouse (Podomys floridanus) is distinguished from other rodents in Florida by its relatively large ears, eyes, and hind feet.
 Adults typically have distinct orange-buff colored patches on cheeks, shoulders, and lower sides.
-They occupy fire-maintained, dry upland habitats such as scrub, scrubby flatwoods, and sandhill ecosystems.
-The Florida mouse is native to Florida and only occurs in the northern two-thirds of peninsular Florida.
-Because the Florida mouse depends on gopher tortoise burrows as sites for excavation of its own burrows, this species is highly vulnerable to loss or decline of gopher tortoises.
-The gopher tortoise burrow provides shelter and protection during dispersal and from fire and adverse weather.
+They occupy fire-maintained, dry upland communities such as scrub, scrubby flatwoods, and sandhill ecosystems.
+The Florida mouse is endemic to Florida and only occurs in the northern two-thirds of peninsular Florida.
+Because the Florida mouse primarily uses gopher tortoise burrows as sites for excavation of its own burrows, this species is highly impacted by the decline of gopher tortoises.
+Gopher tortoise burrows provide shelter and protection during dispersal and from fire and adverse weather.
 Florida mice construct their burrows as small, U-shaped tunnels off the sides of the main gopher tortoise burrow.
 The burrows made by the mice also serve as nesting sites, with expanding nesting chambers usually present.

-The Florida mouse was delisted by the FWC in Florida in 2017 because conservation successes have improved their status.
+The Florida mouse was delisted by the FWC in Florida in 2017, although loss of habitat, particularly scrub communities, continues to be a threat to Florida mouse populations.
+Florida mice are still protected from take under Rule 68A-29 F.A.C.
 To provide guidance on continued monitoring and conservation efforts, the Florida mouse remains part of the Imperiled Species Management Plan.

 The eastern indigo snake (Drymarchon couperi) is the second longest snake native to the United States.
 They can reach 103 inches in length, although most adults are between 54 and 90 inches.
 The body and head uniformly black with an iridescent blue sheen and a reddish-to-cream colored chin and throat.
 Eastern indigo snakes rely on large tracts of unfragmented habitat, including scrub and pine flatwood upland areas, and marshy bottomlands.
 Prescribed fire is an important disturbance mechanism that maintains suitable upland habitat.
 In the northern part of its range, eastern indigo snakes use separate summer and winter core areas and rely on gopher tortoise burrows for overwintering refugia.
 In South Florida, they are more active year-round and can be found in a variety of appropriate habitats.
 Historically, they have occurred in the southeastern Coastal Plain from southeastern Georgia, throughout Florida, through southern Alabama and southeastern Mississippi.
 Eastern indigo snake declines have been linked to habitat loss and fragmentation, and the loss of gopher tortoise colonies.